syrkis/aoc/README.md

 # aoc
-Python solutions to Advent of Code
+solutions to Advent of Code